hklarner/detection_of_markers_for_discrete_phenotypes/README.md

 ```
 biomarkers problem-create --problem emt_problem.json --bnet selvaggio_emt --phenotype AJ_b1=0,AJ_b2=0
 ```
 The command creates a problem file in `json` format.
-See `biomarkers problem-create -h` for a description of the available options.

 To compute the markers for a problem file use the command `problem-solve`:
 ```
 biomarkers problem-solve --problem emt_problem.json --forbidden AJ_b1,AJ_b2 --marker-size-max 5 --markers emt_markers.json
 ```
 The command creates a markers file in `json` format.
-See `biomarkers problem-solve -h` for a description of the available options.

 To factorize a marker set use the command `biomarkers markers-factorize` and specify the markers file:
 ```